johnnymetz/johnny-metz-blog/content/posts/why-django-custom-managers-dont-always-run.md

 Store.objects.filter(storeproduct__product=product)
 ```

-Django builds a `Store` queryset with a join to the through table for the condition.
-It never invokes the through table's manager.
+This query targets the `Store` model with a join to the through table for the condition.

 Use the fix from the previous section: